nawed2611/nawed2611/README.md

 ##  Hi 👋, Nawed Ali
-I'm Nawed, sophomore Computer Science Engineering student, from New Delhi, India.
+I'm Nawed, a Full-Stack Developer and a sophomore Computer Science Engineering student, from New Delhi, India.
 I'm highly proficient in C/C++, JavaScript, Python, HTML5, CSS3, PHP Languages.
 I like to learn new languages and frameworks.

-- 😀 I’m currently working on my Front-End Development skills.
+- 😀 I’m currently working on my Full-Stack Development skills.
 - 📚 I’m currently learning Data Structures & Algorithms.
-- 🤔 I’m looking for help with Open Source Projects.
+- 🤔 I’m looking for help with Machine Learning.

 ##  Languages and Tools:
 <p>